caam37830/project-group-11/doc/checkpoint/report.md

 For discrete Agent Based Modeling, by adding a new status `E` and some operation functions, we can implement this extension.

 #### Data
 This variation is also simulation-focused.
-Potentially, we could try to use data on the number of Covid-19 cases in the US at the county-level(2) and phase diagrams to investigate what combinations of parameters could've led to their observed trajectory.
+Potentially, we could try to use data on the number of Covid-19 cases in the US at the county-level(2) and phase diagrams to investigate what combinations of parameters could have led to their observed trajectory.

 #### Specific References
 1. https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#Variations_on_the_basic_SIR_model